 Executive officer bonuses are also subject to the terms of the Executive Officer Incentive Plan (EOIP).
 Under the EOIP, the maximum annual cash bonus allowable is calculated based on non-GAAP net income (generally described in "Adjustments to Reported Results" in Appendix A) for the year.
 For Mr. Ricks, the maximum amount for 2018 is 0.3 percent of non-GAAP net income.
 For other executive officers except Dr. Skovronsky, the maximum amount is 0.15 percent of non-GAAP net income.
-Dr. Skovronsky's maximum amount is 0.15 percent of non-GAAP net income prorated for the time served as a Lilly executive officer.
-In addition, none of the executive officers receives an annual cash bonus payment unless the company has positive non-GAAP net income for the year.
+Dr. Skovronsky's maximum amount is 0.15 percent of non-GAAP net income of the executive officers receives an annual cash bonus payment unless the company has positive non-GAAP net income for the year.